 - Bring a saucepan of water to a boil.

-- With a slotted spoon, gently lower each egg into the boiling water and let it soak inside for about 10 seconds.
+- With a slotted spoon, gently lower each egg into the boiling water for about 10 seconds.

 - Remove it from the pan using the slotted spoon and let it cool down for one minute.